-The National Weather Service (NWS) issued a Wind Advisory and a Blowing Dust Advisory for this date.
+The National Weather Service (NWS) issued a Wind Advisory for this date.
 A Wind Advisory is issued by NWS when sustained winds of 30 to 39 mph are expected for 1 hour or longer.
-A Blowing Dust Advisory is issued when blowing dust is expected to reduce visibility to between 1⁄4 to 1 mile, generally with winds of 25 mph or greater.
-These were in place for southwestern New Mexico and west Texas to warn the public of the high wind event.
+This was in place for southwestern New Mexico and west Texas to warn the public of the high wind event.
 An excerpt from the NWS Wind Advisory can be found below: